ariebovenberg/snug/README.rst

          response = yield request
          return UserSchema().load(json.loads(response.content))

-2. *Effortlessly async*.
+2. **Effortless async support**.
 The same query can also be executed asynchronously:

    .. code-block:: python

       query = repo('Hello-World', owner='octocat')
       repo = await snug.execute_async(query)

-3. *Pluggable clients*.
+3. **Pluggable clients**.
 Queries are fully agnostic of the HTTP client.
    For example, to use `requests <http://docs.python-requests.org/>`_ instead of the standard library: